 Tiki Style Bar Design

 Building a tiki bar is purely a matter of placing the bar installation outdoors and decorating a traditional bar with bamboo and thatch.
-You can also install the bar inside your home, however, as an obvious fire hazard, we do not recommend using natural thatch materials inside your home.
-All of our plans can be easily converted easily into a great tiki bar to be used as a poolside bar or outdoor patio bar on your deck or inside your outdoor pool lanai.
+You can also install the bar inside your home, however, as an obvious fire hazard.
+We do not recommend using natural thatch materials inside your home.
+All of our plans can be easily converted easily into a great tiki bar just by using tiki material decor shown at the bottom of this page.
+Use it as an outdoor bar, poolside or patio, on your deck or inside your outdoor pool lanai.

-The other day I was walking through my local hardware store & home center’s lawn & garden department and I saw in their patio furniture offerings a cheap plastic 5 foot long tiki bar.
+I recently spotted some tiki bars on display at my local hardware store & home center’s lawn & garden department.
+Their patio furniture version was a cheap plastic 5 foot long tiki bar.
 Guess what they wanted for it….$100? no, $200? no, $400? no, $800? no!

 They wanted $895 for a plastic piece of junk with a saggy woven bar top!

 Using our bar plans, you can build a tiki bar variation using our core plans for under $200 and it will last a lifetime.
 The bar can be used outdoors, by the pool and with the proper selection of materials and finishing, it will withstand sun and rain.